Bonatitan

 Bonatitan is a genus of titanosaurian dinosaur from the Late Cretaceous Allen Formation of Argentina.
 It was named in 2004.

 Description

 The type species is Bonatitan reigi, first described by Martinelli and Forasiepi in 2004.
 The specific epithet honours Osvaldo Reig.
 The holotype, MACN-PV RN 821, originally included a braincase and caudal vertebrae as well as limb elements.
 However, Salgado et al. (2014) emended the holotype to include the braincase only, and treated other elements catalogued under MACN-PV RN 821 as belonging to separate individual based on size and relative proportions.
 The genus and species names honor the famous Argentine paleontologists José Fernando Bonaparte and Osvaldo Reig.

+Phylogeny

+Bonatitan in a cladogram after Navarro et al., 2022: